 Computer Lab Software Requests

-To request that software be updated, or new software be installed, please submit a ticket via our Helpdesk system.
+To request that software be updated, or new software be installed, please submit a ticket to the UBC Self-Service Portal for assistance.
 We can quote, order, and install at no cost to you beyond the cost charged by the vendor for your software.

 To minimize the impact on existing classes, and to accommodate other existing work scheduled by UBC IT, the following table outlines the deadlines by which we need to have the software [both license and media] in our possession in order to guarantee it is ready in time for the semester listed.